The Child Care Credit and Your US Expat Tax Return When Abroad

 Get the Details on the Child Care Credit When Abroad

-Officially titled the Child and Dependent Care Credit, this credit helps reduce your US expat tax return by providing a dollar for dollar reduction in your actual tax owed to the IRS.
+Officially titled the Child and Dependent Care Credit, this credit helps reduce your US expat tax return by providing a dollar-for-dollar reduction in your actual tax owed to the IRS.
 It is different than a deduction, which lowers your taxable income before your tax is calculated.
 For example, if you’re in the 25% tax bracket, a $100 deduction would reduce your tax bill by $25, but a $100 credit would reduce your tax bill by $100.
-This is non-refundable tax credit, which means it cannot reduce your tax bill below zero.
+This is a non-refundable tax credit, which means it cannot reduce your tax bill below zero.

 If you paid for childcare expenses for a qualified child in order for you to work or look for work (and your spouse, if filing jointly), then you may be able to take this credit.

 When it comes to taking advantage of this credit, there are certain criteria that must be met on your US expat tax return, including:

 - The child must be your dependent, aged 12 or under.
 Others who are physically or mentally incapable of caring for themselves may be considered a qualified individual regardless of age, if you claim them on your US tax return as a dependent.

 - You must have earned income on your US expat tax return.
 If you’re filing a joint return, you and your spouse must both have earned income or be a full-time student.